MICA-MNI/micapipe/docs/pages/05.mic2bids/index.rst

 In this example you won't include those dicom directories with the string `AAHead_Scout_64ch-head-coil_MPR` in the BIDS directory, because those acquisitions are for calibration purposes only.

-Once you've determined the directories you want to transform to *NIFTI*, you should identify their correspondence MRI sequence, for example:
+Once you've determined the directories you want to transform to *NIFTI*, you should identify their corresponding MRI sequence, for example:

 +---------------------------------------------+------------------------------------------+
 |                   Sequence                  |     DICOM directory name                 |